 • Keep an eye on dirty nappies/diapers, they may need more changes during the night if feeding at different times.
 If so, keep the room dark, calm and quiet.

-• Try and keep any night time play fairly calm and quiet, with only minimal lighting.
-If you need to pack some alumiumium foil to stick on to a wind
+• Try and keep any night time play fairly calm and quiet.
+In my experience, minimal lighting really helps with low voices so that it doesn’t feel like wake up time.
+If you need to, pack some alumiumium foil to stick on to a window.

 • During day light hours, try and encourage baby to eat solid food if they are weaning and gain most of their nutrients and calories then, rather than at night.